joselado/pyqula/README.md

-## Single magnetic impurity in an infinite superconductor
+## Bound state of a single magnetic impurity in an infinite superconductor
 ```python
 from pyqula import geometry
 import numpy as np